 Also, keep in mind that the neighborhood you live in could impact how much you spend on everything from groceries to going out to commuting.
 Live in an area with tons of restaurants and organic food markets on every corner?
 Then you may be tempted to spend more on food each month.
 Got an expensive gym across the street?
 You’ll likely opt for that over the cheaper one that’s across town.
 Would you have to drive instead of take public transit?
 You’ll shell out more for gas and parking.
 Incorporating these kinds of costs into your monthly spending can help you decide if your new neighborhood would bust your budget on a regular basis.

 The other big cost you’ll have to account for: new furniture.
 If you don’t intend on bringing over mom and dad’s floral couch (not that there’s anything wrong with it!), you’ll have to figure out how much you can realistically spend to furnish your new pad.
 A new mattress, sofa and kitchen table may be one-time expenses, but the costs can add up.

 Naturally, you don’t want to blow too much of your hard-earned money on rent if you’ve got other big goals to meet, like building an emergency fund, paying off a giant student loan, saving for retirement — or socking away cash for your forever home.

 Bear in mind it could take a while for you to save enough money for a down payment on a house.
-With the national median home price hovering around $309,000 in April, a 20 percent down payment could cost you a whopping $61,800.
+On a home price of $300,000, a 20 percent down payment would cost you a whopping $60,000.
 Even if you don’t plan on buying a new home any time soon, you may have other things you want to save for that can be met faster if you’re not devoting half your paycheck to rent.
 So your best approach?
 Don’t overspend on rent now so you can meet your bigger goals later.